GRIP: A General Robotic Incremental Potential Contact Simulation Dataset for Unified Deformable-Rigid Coupled Grasping: RELATED WORK

 \subsection{Robot Simulation}

-Mainstream robot simulation algorithms for deformable bodies primarily adopt either the Material Point Method (MPM) \cite{si2024difftactile, hu2019chainqueen, zeshun_mpm_rigid} or the Finite Element Method (FEM) \cite{fem_robot_1, huang2022defgraspsim, zema, yu2023diffclothai}.
+Mainstream robotic deformable body simulation algorithms often adopt the Material Point Method (MPM) for tasks such as tactile sensing \cite{si2024difftactile}, soft robot control \cite{hu2019chainqueen}, and soft object manipulation \cite{zeshun_mpm_rigid}, or use the Finite Element Method (FEM)~\cite{fem_robot_1, huang2022defgraspsim} with various dimensional topologies~\cite{zema, yu2023diffclothai}.
 MPM models an object as a set of particles without explicit topology, effective for handling large topology changes.
 However, it relies on a background Eulerian grid, which introduces numerical diffusion artifacts and incurs high computational costs as grid resolution increases \cite{mpm_numerical_diffusion, wang2020massively}.
 FEM represents objects as structured meshes, such as triangular elements for surface meshes and tetrahedral elements for volume meshes, and yields great accuracy when objects undergo small deformations.
 Nevertheless, for most FEM-based methods, large deformations will lead to element inversion, resulting in simulation failures \cite{espinosa1998adaptive, irving2004invertible}.
 Further, unlike MPM, FEM requires explicit collision handling, which is commonly formulated as a Linear Complementarity Problem (LCP) \cite{lcp_contact_1, lcp_contact_2} or a convex optimization problem \cite{todorov2012mujoco, convex_contact_1}.
 LCP-based methods are hindered by their NP-hardness and ill-conditioning issues, while convex-optimization-based approaches face challenges in extreme cases, such as fast-moving non-convex objects and extremely thin objects.